 ABCD Study at the University of Minnesota

 The University of Minnesota is one of 21 institutions nationwide that will recruit families to participate in the ABCD Study.
 Drs.
-Bill Iacono and Monica Luciana lead the ABCD study at the University of Minnesota.
-Dr. Iacono is a Regents Professor and internationally recognized for his leadership of the Minnesota Center for Twin and Family Research.
-He uses family, adoptive, and twin study designs to investigate the development and etiology of common mental disorders, including substance use, antisocial, and major depressive disorders.
+Monica Luciana and Sylia Wilson lead the ABCD study at the University of Minnesota (Dr. Iacono was the original MPI, before Dr. Wilson came on board).
 Dr. Luciana is Professor and Chair of the Department of Psychology and runs the Brain and Behavioral Processes Laboratory.
 Through longitudinal studies of brain and behavioral development, her work focuses on the interplay between executive functions and motivational drives (particularly reward seeking) and their neural substrates in influencing behavioral outcomes in adolescents.
+Dr. Wilson is a Principal Investigator at the Minnesota Center for Twin & Family Research (MCTFR), which includes several longitudinal twin and family studies from infancy into adulthood, with a focus on the brain and the role of gene-environment interplay in the development of psychological adjustment and common mental disorders.
 Current studies within both laboratories focus on whether normative use of alcohol, as well as marijuana use, impacts the course of brain and behavioral development in adolescence and into young adulthood.

 Families who enroll in the ABCD Study will complete their assessments in Elliott Hall and at the Center for Magnetic Resonance Research, both located on the East Bank of the University of Minnesota’s Twin Cities campus.